calmm-js/partial.lenses/README.md

 ##### <a name="normalize"></a>[`L.normalize(value => value)`](#normalize "L.normalize :: (s -> s) -> PLens s s")

-`L.normalize(value => value)` maps the value with same given transform when viewed and set and implicitly maps `undefined` to `undefined`.
+`L.normalize` maps the value with same given transform when viewed and set and implicitly maps `undefined` to `undefined`.

-The main use case for `normalize` is to make it easy to determine whether, after a change, the data has actually changed.
+One use case for `normalize` is to make it easy to determine whether, after a change, the data has actually changed.
 By keeping the data normalized, a simple [`R.equals`](http://ramdajs.com/docs/#equals) comparison will do.

 ##### <a name="required"></a>[`L.required(valueIn)`](#required "L.required :: s -> PLens s s")